-This method tracks page views, virtual page views, and other AJAX page flows.
-Calling this method triggers the corresponding page tracking functionality within your configured vendor tags. utag.js automatically triggers this method on every page load.
+The utag.view() function tracks page views, virtual page views, and Ajax page flows.
+Calling this function triggers the corresponding page tracking functionality within your configured vendor tags. utag.js automatically triggers this function on every page load.

 The Universal Data Object (UDO) declared on the initial page load, utag_data, is not re-purposed with these calls.
-You must explicitly pass a new data object to this method.
+You must explicitly pass a new data object to this function.

 Best practice is to use the variable tealium_event to identify important page view events and page_type to uniquely identify page templates.

-The following example demonstrates a “Product Quick View” tracking call, with a callback function.
+The following example tracks a “Product Quick View” view, with a callback function.
 It is only tracked by tags 34 and 12:

-This section explains how to track events using utag.link().
+The utag.link() function tracks events such as non-page views, page interactions, and other dynamic page events.
 Event tracking collects information about your visitors’ interactions within a page.
 While page view tracking gathers information about the navigation path a visitor takes, event tracking monitors what visitors do in-between navigation steps.

-The following is an example of an “Add to Cart” event, without a callback function, tracked by all tags:
+The following example tracks an “Add to Cart” event, without a callback function, tracked by all tags:

 To uniquely identify each type of interaction to be tracked, use the reserved variable tealium_event.
 This variable is referenced throughout Tealium iQ to configure load rules, extensions, and data mappings.
 Use additional variables names of your choosing for all other event data.

 The suggested tealium_event values include, but are not limited to: